da-crivelli/freecad-parametric-fea/README.md

 # freecadparametricfea

  A flexible parametric FEA library based on [FreeCAD](https://www.freecadweb.org/), currently supporting FreeCAD 0.20.

-Some of this will be posted as a video tutorial on the [@engineeringmaths Youtube channel](https://www.youtube.com/@engineeringmaths)
+ If you have 20 minutes I recommend the video tutorial on the [@engineeringmaths Youtube channel](https://www.youtube.com/watch?v=cwtgB4KpdJo).

 > **Warning**
 > this project is very early release, and should not be used for any serious structural analysis.
 It is aimed at hobbyists and makers